Log in

 Case Study

-The full course cost is £595 plus VAT (£650 + VAT from 1st April 2012) per applicant and includes the Course Manuals, Assessments and Certification.
-You may be eligible for a discount, see if you qualify.
+The full course cost is £690 + VAT per applicant and includes the Course Manuals, Assessments and Certification, plus for those that achieve full certification, 1 year FREE Education Connect Membership.

 Refer/Defer Costs